Southeast Asian summit puts focus on trade tensions, trends

-SINGAPORE (AP) — The potential damage to the global trade brought on by President Donald Trump’s tariffs battle with Beijing is looming as leaders of Southeast Asian nations, China, the U.S. and other regional economies meet in Singapore this week.
+SINGAPORE (AP) — The potential damage to global trade brought on by President Donald Trump’s tariffs battle with Beijing is looming as leaders of Southeast Asian nations, China, the U.S. and other regional economies meet in Singapore this week.

-Newly imposed tariffs on billions of dollars’ worth of each other’s exports resulting from a battle between the U.S. and China over technology policy and other issues have begun to bite.
+Countries across the region, many of which have relied heavily on trade to grow their economies, are responding with strong talk about free trade.

-It’s unclear if the region’s reliance on trade will lead ASEAN to push ahead with a free trade pact that would commit member countries to opening markets further this week.
-But the talk in Singapore was of freer trade.
+It’s unclear if this week’s summit meetings of the 10-nation Association of Southeast Asian Nations will yield progress on a new trade pact that would commit member countries and others in the Asian-Pacific region to opening markets further.

-Premier Li Keqiang told a business forum Monday that no country can handle trends toward more protectionism, uncertainty and other destabilizing factors alone.
+Participants say India, for one, is balking at opening its markets wider to imports from China under the accord, dubbed the Regional Comprehensive Economic Partnership, or RCEP.

 Most Read Business Stories